nikiimisal/3-tier_Architecture_Related/3-tier-Arc_all_servaces_include.md

   You can also use a jump server.
 After launching the jump server for logging into RDS, create an AMI from it and launch a new (application) server using that AMI..<br>
   Assign that AMI to the Auto Scaling Group.

-• I launched a jump (bastion) server in the public subnet alongside the load balancer, and configured its security group to allow only SSH access (port 22).
+• I launched a jump (bastion) server in the public subnet alongside the load balancer, and configured its security group to allow only SSH access (port 22).<br>

-• I plan to terminate this bastion host upon completion of the three-tier architecture setup.
+• I plan to terminate this bastion host upon completion of the three-tier architecture setup.<br>

 • After connecting via SSH, I installed the MariaDB to gain access to the RDS database within the DB-tier to the mysql command-line utility.